 Encouraging the creation and development of startup companies

 ENGIE supports the initiatives of young entrepreneurs and the development of microcredit through committed French and international associations.
 Every year for the last ten years, through the assistance offered by “Talents des Cités” [Talents of the Cities], the Group sponsors a young entrepreneur who is setting up or developing a business in one of the Group’s sectors of activity.

 Through its partnership with PlaNet Finance, ENGIE encourages international solidarity initiatives by developing microfinance, so as to improve access to financial services by impoverished populations.
 In 2011, ENGIE partnered PlaNet Finance in several actions:

 - Microfinance & Energy : a program designed to support the development of, access to and sustainable use of renewable energy sources by the vulnerable populations of urban and rural areas.

-- FinanCités : a shared venture-capital company that supports very small neighborhood businesses by providing them with additional financing at key moments in their development.
+- FinanCités : a shared venture-capital company that supports very small neighbourhood businesses by providing them with additional financing at key moments in their development.